Arthritis Treatments —

 - Fish oil-omega-3-fatty acids

 Numerous studies have shown the benefits of omega-3’s (EPA in particular) which helps the body tip the balance towards an anti-inflammatory state.
 To get in your sufficient omega-3’s in the amounts used in studies, you’d have to eat three servings of fish daily.
 Fatty acids must be consumed as the body cannot make them for itself.
 Top notch fish oil supplements, free of impurities, helps your cells stop inflammation—a root cause of rheumatoid arthritis and, to a lesser degree, osteoarthritis.
 If you’re on blood-thinners, including aspirin, you should always check first with your doctor before starting a supplement program.
-Click on this link for more information on fish oil.

 Clinical studies indicate that glucosamine hydrochloride is most effective when arthritis symptoms are moderate to severe.
 Glucosamine hydrochloride actually rebuilds the cartilage between the joints.
 With these natural supplements, you’re not just treating the symptoms of pain, swelling and stiffness, you’re regenerating cartilage.
 You’re actually regaining the health of your joints.
 Glucosamine is widely available as a nutritional supplement in different formulations.
 The market is saturated with glucosamine products.
 There are many brand names, many claims, many testimonies and a lot of hype.
 Buy from a reputable manufacturer.
 Know what you’re getting.
-Click on this link for more information on glucosamine natural supplements.

 - Boswellia and